Build Up Open Call

 Build Up is a charity that runs practical construction projects across London.
-We support young people aged 10 – 23 to design and build public and community spaces.
+We support young people aged 10 – 25 to design and build public and community spaces.
 We bring young people, builders and designers together, equipping young people with the tools and agency to have ownership over their neighbourhoods.

 “It’s easy to lose faith, and think “nobody cares”, but challenging that has been helpful.
 It’s reminded me not to lose my aspiration for change, because it can feel like no-one cares about my community.
 And now I’m feeling like there are groups of people, with power, who genuinely care about community input.”
-Project Leader, 18
+Mia, 18

 What we’re looking for: